Ellsworth Kelly: Recognition

 Kelly has also received numerous honorary degrees, among others from Bard College (1996), Annandale-on-Hudson, New York; Royal College of Art, London (1997); Harvard University, Cambridge (2003); and Williams College (2005).

 Kelly postage stamps

 The United States Postal Service announced in January, 2019, that a set of stamps honoring Kelly's artwork would be issued in 2019.
 The USPS press release acknowledges Kelly's pioneering of a "distinctive style of abstraction based on real elements reduced to their essential forms."
 Ten works are represented, including Yellow White, Colors for a Large Wall, Blue Red Rocker, Spectrum I, South Ferry, Blue Green, Orange Red Relief (for Delphine Seyrig), Meschers, Red Blue and Gaza.
-The set of stamps will be issued on May 31, 2019.
+The set of stamps was issued on May 31, 2019.

 Art market

 The dealer Betty Parsons first offered him a solo exhibition in 1956.
 In 1965, after nearly a decade with Parsons, he began to show with the Sidney Janis Gallery.
 In the 1970s and 1980s, his work was handled jointly by Leo Castelli and Blum Helman in New York.
 In 1992, he joined the Matthew Marks Gallery, New York and Los Angeles, and the Anthony d’Offay Gallery in London.
 The facade of Marks's Los Angeles gallery was inspired by Study for Black and White Panels, a collage he made while living in Paris in 1954, and a painting, Black Over White.
 From 1964 he produced prints and editioned sculptures at Gemini G.E.L. in Los Angeles and Tyler Graphics Ltd near New York City.

 In 2014 Kelly's painting Red Curve (1982) sold at auction for $4.5 million at Christie's New York.
 That auction record for a work by Ellsworth Kelly was set by the 13-part painting Spectrum VI (1969), which sold for $5.2 million at Sotheby's New York, Contemporary Art Evening sale, November 14, 2007.

 In Nov 2019, Christie's set an auction record for the artist with the work Red Curve VII, sold for a $9.8million.